solomonasad/solomonasad/README.md

-👋 Hi there, I’m @solomonasad

 Welcome to my GitHub Profile!
 I am a second year Engineering Science student at the University of Toronto.
-- 👀 I’m interested in robotic research and love building robots.
-- 🌱 I’m currently learning C++/Python/MATLAB to help me in my projects.
-- 💞️ I’m looking to collaborate on robotic projects.
 - 📫 Reach me by email through asadsolomon@gmail.com or solomon.asad@mail.utoronto.ca

 <!---